 It wasn’t so long ago that the common dialogue around sparkling water was that it was bad for you.
 Yes, it was probably better than all the sugary sodas out there, but it might also weaken your bones and rot your teeth.
 If you needed to pack a little punch with your good old fashioned H2O, why not just drop a lemon in there?

 These days, sparkling water—or club soda, or seltzer water, or whatever you want to call it—has a much better reputation.
 In fact, even in its flavored form, it’s probably pretty good for us.
-Research now shows that sparkling water is just as hydrating as regular water.
+According to our experts, sparkling water is as hydrating as regular water, but the best option for carbonated water is sparkling mineral water.
 So if your summer beverage of choice is a can of sparkling water, you’re in pretty good shape, right?

 When it comes to hydration, are sparkling water and still water really created equal?
 Samuels says yes—and then some.
-“Carbonated water is made from water and therefore can be just as hydrating as regular water.
+“Carbonated water is made from water and, therefore, can be just as hydrating as regular water.
 Actually, sparkling mineral water may be particularly hydrating because of its high electrolyte content.”

 In fact, you can drink sparkling water all day long if you like—just make sure you’re drinking the mineral stuff, and if you’re in a hurry, make sure to opt for the types that come in a glass bottle, as you’re less likely to come in contact with harmful BPA chemicals that may be present in aluminum cans or plastic bottles.
 Other than that, happy sipping!